 Easter is coming up quick and I haven’t gotten my fill of bunnies yet!
-So here is one of my last bunny projects!
+So here is one of my last bunny projects, a bunny slippers pattern!
 (Also see the free bunny plush pattern if you missed it!)

 I made this nightgown with flannel bunny fabric fabric from Ann Kelle.
 I used my Harper Top pattern and extended it a few inches (about 6″) to make a cute little dress.
 It was easy and I love the short length and sleeves for summer.